CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 ### Update Testing and Tracking

 Testing and tracking are essential to ensure updates are safe and effective.
-According to Capgo's analytics, updates that are thoroughly tested see a 95% user adoption rate within 24 hours [\[1\]](https://capgo.app/).
+According to CodePushGo's analytics, updates that are thoroughly tested see a 95% user adoption rate within 24 hours [\[1\]](https://capgo.app/).

 To keep updates secure: